-A squad may often find itself augmented by other units that are organic to the infantry company.
-Squad leaders must make efforts to familiarize themselves with the capabilities and limitations of these units (refer to table 1-2), and-when appropriate-incorporate their leadership's expertise into the creation of the squad's scheme of maneuver.
+A squad might be augmented by other units that are organic to the infantry company.
+Squad leaders must familiarize themselves with the capabilities and limitations of these units (refer to table 1-2), and, when appropriate, incorporate their leadership's expertise into the creation of the squad's scheme of maneuver.
 This cooperative planning is even more important for partnering with attachments from the battalion or other units assigned to the squad.